NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-sub_imap_folder1.png

-It is possible to manage the visibility of hidden folders by selecting the "Manage visibility" function:
+It is possible to manage the visibility of hidden folders by selecting the :guilabel:`Manage visibility` function:

 .. image:: _static/webtop-sub_imap_folder2.png

-For example, if you want to restore the subscription of the "folder1" just hidden, just select it from the list of hidden folders and click on the icon on the left:
+For example, if you want to restore the subscription of the :guilabel:`folder1` just hidden, just select it from the list of hidden folders and click on the icon on the left:

 .. image:: _static/webtop-sub_imap_folder3.png